jessica4263/jamming/README.md

 ## Features

-Search for Tracks: Find your favorite songs and albums.
+- **Search for Tracks**: Find your favorite songs and albums.
-Play Music: Listen to previews of tracks directly from the app.
+- **Play Music**: Listen to previews of tracks directly from the app.
-Create Playlists: Add songs to your playlists and save them for later.
+- **Create Playlists**: Add songs to your playlists and save them for later.
-Custom UI: Designed with React, JavaScript, and CSS; includes custom assets like backgrounds and player tapes.
+- **Custom UI**: Designed with React, JavaScript, and CSS; includes custom assets like backgrounds and player tapes.

 ## Limitations